TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/YamlReference/Types/Email/Index.rst

    :sep:`|` :aspect:`Default:` 'false'
    :sep:`|`

-   If set, the autocomplete feature is enabled for this field.
+   Controls the autocomplete attribute of a given input field.
+If set to true (default false), adds attribute autocomplete="on" to the input field allowing browser auto filling the field.

 default
    :sep:`|` :aspect:`Required:` false